cesarenaldi/iniettore/migrating.md

 ### After

-The simplified interface of iniettore v4 gives all the freedom one need to achieve the same without having to bloat the interface footprint.
+The simplified interface of iniettore v4 gives all the freedom one need to achieve the same without having to require special treatments.

 ```typescript
 import { container, get, provider } from 'iniettore'